 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Develop ACE Program Develop and design the curriculum and processes of the program.
 FY 2016-17 QA EO Current Update Completed.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Implement Program QA will conduct two pilot programs to solicit feedback on the program structure, content, and delivery.
-After the two pilot groups have completed the program, a final program will be outlined and presented for approval.
-FY 2020-21 QA EO/MS Current Update
+1 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Implement ProgramQA will conduct two pilot programs to solicit feedback on the program structucontent, and delivery.
+After the two pilot groups have completed the programprogram will be outlined and presented for approval. - FY 2020-21 QA EO/MS Current Update This goal has been extended based on the experience of completing the first pilot group.
+QA's first pilot was conducted with nine selected staff over a 22-month period.
+Using data gathered from this pilot group, the program content was revised for the second pilot, which began in mid-2019, consisted of five selected staff, and was expected to last about 17 months.
+Once the second pilot has been completed and reviewed, we will begin the implementation.
+QA believes this task is complete.